 But as children from blended families visit several households, these celebrations can involve significant amounts of travel.

-“My kids have been traveling independently since they were very young,” she says.
+“My kids have been traveling independently since they were very young,” Shirley says.
 “They used to fly from Texas to North Carolina to see their dad when they were just 6 and 4.”

 Cress-Dudley admits those trips always made her nervous.
-“I didn’t want them to feel my anxiety,” said Shirley.
+“I didn’t want them to feel my anxiety,” she says.
 “So instead of telling them a thousand times to be careful, I talked about how much fun they were going to have with their dad and how grown up they were to be flying all by themselves.”

-But there are certain precautions that need to be taken, particularly with young children.
+But there are certain precautions that need to be taken, particularly with young children traveling asunaccompanied minors.

 - choose nonstop flights